tcgtest09/millionaire-bench/README.md

-# LLM Benchmark for "Wer wird Millionär?"
-Questions
+# "Wer wird Millionär?"
+LLM Benchmark

 This repository contains a script to test local LLMs with German "Who Wants to Be a Millionaire" questions.
 Results are stored as JSON files.